peter88213/ProofYw7/README.md

-# ProofYw7 - Proofread yWriter 7 scenes with LibreOffice
+# ProofYw7 - Proofread yWriter 6/7 scenes with LibreOffice

-Export an yWriter 7 project to an OpenDocument file with chapter and scene markers.
+Export an yWriter 6 or yWriter 7 project to an OpenDocument file with chapter and scene markers.
-Write back the proofread scenes to the yWriter 7 project file.
+Write back the proofread scenes to the yWriter 6/7 project file.

 ![Screenshot: Generated ODT in LibreOffice Writer](https://raw.githubusercontent.com/peter88213/ProofYw7/master/docs/Screenshots/screenshot1.png)